ajtribick/cmodconvert/README.md

 features, a warning message will be output and the feature will either be dropped or only partially represented.
 Such features include, but are not limited to:

-* Point sprite sizes (sprites are output as points instead)
+* Point sprite sizes: sprites are output as points instead.
-* Multitexturing (only texture index 0 is output)
+* Separate UV-mapping for diffuse/emissive/specular textures: only one set of texture coordinates is used.
+* Normal maps.

 Note that Celestia-specific features, such as the directory handling and asset filename wildcard extensions are not altered.
 This may require manual alterations to the .mtl file.
 Spaces in asset